 Yet, that’s not to say that adapalene can’t play a role in limiting the bacterial spread.

 Without intervention, excessively high skin cell turnover can help the infection to spread faster and further.
 So it makes sense to reason that, with the help of Differin gel or another topical retinoid, these skin cells can be replaced more quickly.
 In this way, a retinoid product could potentially be helpful in halting the spread of the pathogen, especially if P. acnes 🦠 is limited to a small area.
 It may even keep an infected follicle from forming a cyst.

 How Does It Compare to Other Products for Serious Pimples?

-Differin is not really as effective for serious inflammatory acne as some other retinoids, such as Retin-A or Tazorac.
+Differin acne treatment is not really as effective for serious inflammatory acne as some other retinoids, such as Retin-A or Tazorac.
 Cystic acne, specifically, may or may not respond to adapalene 0.1% or 0.3%.
 In this regard, products like Retin-A on their own are often more helpful than adapalene.
 However, Differin in combination with other treatments could work.

 Combination Treatment Is Best For Clear Skin

 If Differin is combined with benzoyl peroxide it’s a different story.
 Benzoyl peroxide is an acne-fighting agent that can kill a high percentage of P. acnes 🦠, so applying a thin layer of adapalene gel 0.1% as well, can significantly decrease moderate to severe cystic acne and keep new acne from forming.

 Some products combine adapalene and benzoyl peroxide, but this is not ideal for all skin types.
 For more flexibility and perhaps better results, use Differin and a benzoyl peroxide cream, or wash your skin with them separately.
 However, stop immediately if the combination causes excessive irritation or dryness.